Spain region, Greek exit warnings rattle euro zone

 "Of course we are reflecting on all different kind of scenarios, but we never discussed them neither in technical nor in political form," he said.
 "The contingency plan is not our priority."

 French banks, which are among the lenders most exposed to Greece, have stepped up their plans for a Greek euro zone exit, sources familiar with the situation said.
-They include Credit Agricole, BNP Paribas and Societe Generale.
+They include Credit Agricole (CAGR.PA), BNP Paribas (BNPP.PA) and Societe Generale (SOGN.PA).

 "Every bank has a task force right now looking at the potential consequences of a return to the drachma," a Paris-based banker said.